 You can play around with the design of the flop – add some lined there or color it completely black.

 Once you learn how to create this one flop you’ll be able to play around – create flops on each side, turn them below, and under the main banner – whatever looks best for you.

 A way to make your banners different is to add more dimension to them with multiple folds.

 This banner looks so dimensional and fun, and it’s really easy to create it, especially after you mastered the basic banner.

 Start from the main rectangle.
-Then add flops just like in the basic banner – draw two parallel lines, one shorter and coming from the side, another one under the big rectangle and a bit longer.
+Then add flops like in the basic banner – draw two parallel lines, one shorter and coming from the side, another under the big rectangle, and a bit longer.

 Just make sure you connect them not with an inverted arrowhead but with just a vertical line.
 Do create flops though – connect the corners with a diagonal line.